-Munich is a heart of the Free State of Bavaria in Germany, known for the world’s most famous castle, Newschwanstein.
-As the capital of the state, Munich itself doesn’t stay in the shadow of this fairytale castle.
+Munich is a heart of the Free State of Bavaria in Germany, known for the world’s most famous castle Newschwanstein.
+As the capital of the state, Munich itself doesn’t stay in the shadow of this fairytale structure.
 Instead every year from late September till early October, the city gathers all beer lovers for annual celebrations of Octoberfest.

-Everything you can do in Old Town Munich in One Day
+Everything You Can Do in Old Town Munich in One Day

-However, if you are a history enthusiast like me and want to know a bit more about the place you visit, here are some of the major attractions in the Old Town.
+Old Town Munich is relatively small.
+You don’t need more than a few hours to explore it.
+Yet if you are a history buff and want to know a bit more about the place you visit, here are some of the major attractions you shouldn’t miss when in the Old Town.

 New Town Hall and Glockenspiel

 The central piece of the New Town Hall belongs to the 280-foot-tall clock tower with the two-story, 28-foot-tall Glockenspiel.
-Two times a day at 11 a.m. and 12 a.m. short shows with help of mechanical figurines take place in the Glockenspiel.
-Summer months bring additional performances at 5 p.m.
+Two times a day at 11 a.m. and 12 a.m. short shows with the help of mechanical figurines take place in the Glockenspiel.
+Summer months bring additional “performances” at 5 p.m.

 Old Town Hall